VRConservation/neca/_sources/5_barriers.md

 ## Funding

-Repayment revenue.
+- **Repayment revenue**.
 Perennially a limitation on water infrastructure projects, collaborative finance strategies also depend on identifiable, sustainable revenue streams that can be allocated to repayment of debt obligations.
 The expectation is that at least some investment repayment will come from the sponsoring/payor agency; an advantage of collaborative finance approaches is that multiple repayment streams may be assembled.

-Funding limitations.
+- **Limitations**.
 State or federal grant or loan programs can be important components of a portfolio of repayment funds.
 However, these programs often have restrictions that limit their applicability, for example, barring repayment of interest on private investments.

 ## Sociopolitical Challenges
-Sociopolitical challenges are many:

-- Lack of familiarity.
+- **Lack of familiarity**.
 Collaborative finance strategies involve outcomes-based or other non-traditional financing structures which are frequently unfamiliar to typical project proponents and developers.

-- Capacity.
+- **Capacity**.
 Capacity of organizations involved to create, manage, and fundraise is uneven across municipal and water sectors.
 Public agency finance staff may be reluctant to buy into these approaches or lack fundamental understanding about them.

-- Natural Infrastructure as add-on.
+- **Natural Infrastructure as Add-on**.
 For many public agencies, nature-based alternatives and green infrastructure are considered add-ons and funded through pay-as-you-go (paygo) strategies based on annual operating budgets.
 This limitation is reinforced by governing boards and accounting systems that have difficulty accommodating revenues other than traditional grants, loans, and water sales.

-- Debt.
+- **Debt**.
 Many public agencies are unwilling to incur debt for natural infrastructure projects.
 Widespread preference for cash-basis funding and, general or reserve funds and federal and state grants and loans limits appetite for financing strategies.

-- Trust.
+- **Trust**.
 Successfully developing and deploying an outcomes-based financing method requires collaboration between a range of stakeholders.
 Unless there is positive history between these entities and individuals, progress may be frustrated by lack of comfort, lack of trust, and lack of familiarity.

 ## Finance

-- Avoided Cost Basis.
+- **Avoided Cost**.
 Difficulties in quantifying avoided infrastructure and maintenance costs lead to unwillingness/impossibility of using this basis for project approval and financing.

-- Predevelopment Costs.
+- **Predevelopment Costs**.
 The cost of feasibility studies and pre-transaction development may be high relative to other infrastructure projects.
 It can be a high bar for many communities and organizations to raise planning/feasibility funds just to start the process.

-- Finance networks.
+- **Finance networks**.
 There are few established networks for connecting financiers to municipalities and water agencies.
 Investors are unaware of emerging project needs and opportunities, and water project developers are disconnected from relevant investment sources.

 ## Getting Beyond No

 While this roster of potential impediments may seem daunting, most can be reduced through a well-conceived and managed collaborative strategy.
 It may be helpful to focus on a trio of core themes running through many of the looming challenges:

-- Identify beneficiaries/potential revenue streams.
+- **Identify beneficiaries/potential revenue streams**.
 Accessing private capital will require a solid business case underpinned by identifiable, reliable revenue sources to provide an attractive risk-adjusted return to investors.
 It may be important to convert some project beneficiaries from “free loaders” to payors.
 In most cases, an entity (or entities) with a strong regulatory or economic driver will likely be the key payors for the project, bearing ultimate responsibility for repayment of investors.

-- Create consistent, agreed-upon metrics.
+- **Create consistent, agreed-upon metrics**.
 Universally accepted metrics may not be suitable for every individual project.
 Some, like the Volumetric Water Benefit Accounting method developed by the World Resources Institute, may be useful, but often the metrics for evaluating success must be identified by the project partners, and should be responsive to the risks and values that payors and investors bring with them.
 In addition, metrics should reflect the regulatory, economic, environmental, or economic forces that drive the project.

-- Value broad-based political and community support.
+- **Value broad-based political and community support**.
 Building a coalition of support across the political and societal landscape is key to implementing collaboratively financed projects.
 This support can translate into widespread buy-in and multi-faceted financing.

-## Challenge resolution
+## Resolving Challenges

-With this short catalogue of potential resolutions in hand, let’s explore how these themes come into play across the various stages of project’s timespan.
+With this short catalogue of potential resolutions in hand, let’s explore how these themes come into play across the various stages of project’s timespan and examine how to resolve challenges in real time.
 With careful planning, deep engagement across the stakeholders, and some creativity these challenges can be overcome.

 - **Conceptual Stage**.
 It can be valuable to identify potential financing strategies even at the earliest stages in the development of an eventual project, when the initial stakeholders have identified a problem in need of a solution but haven’t yet clarified what that solution may be.
 However, at this point, it’s likely that few stakeholders will have a working grasp of outcomes-based approaches that may be relevant.
 Some foundation-laying education may be important, including introductory level presentations by outside experts.
 This level of engagement can help to socialize available concepts within the stakeholder group and begin building relationships with potential partners and finance providers.